neo3587/dupmn/README.md

 - `dupmn uninstall <profile_name> <number>` : Uninstall the specified instance of the given profile name.
 - `dupmn uninstall <profile_name> all` : Uninstall all the duplicated instances of the given profile name (but not the main instance).
 - `dupmn rpcchange <profile_name> <number> <port>` : Changes the rpc port of the given instance number, this is only in case that by chance it causes a conflict with another application that uses the same port.
-- `dupmn swapfile <size_in_mbytes>` : Creates/changes or deletes (if value is 0) a swapfile to increase the virtual memory, allowing to fit more masternodes in the same VPS, recommended size is 150 MB for each masternode (example: 3 masternodes => `dupmn swapfile 450`).
+- `dupmn swapfile <size_in_mbytes>` : Creates/changes or deletes (if value is 0) a swapfile to increase the virtual memory, allowing to fit more masternodes in the same VPS, recommended size is 150 MB for each masternode (example: 3 masternodes => `dupmn swapfile 450`), note that some masternodes might be more 'RAM hungry'.

 # Usage example